Every organization has tumbled around the question, what does the best onboarding experience for employees actually comprises of?

 Both informal and formal contexts are applicable to the word culture.
 This introduces the new hire to the present norms that people follow at the company.
 If there are certain practices that can confuse the new employee, it is best to get that cleared out during the onboarding process.

 Introducing the new hire to the people they would be interacting with will help the employee feel more settled.
-This is also an important step for the current employees as they will be well informed of the change and will be encouraged to help the new hire.
+This is also an important step for the current employees as they will be well-informed about the change and will be encouraged to help the new hire.

-The 4 C’s form the basis of any good onboarding process.
+The 4 C’s form the basis of any good employee onboarding experience.
 Depending upon when and how these elements are implemented, the impact of onboarding varies.
-The Society of Human Resource Management has defined three levels of onboarding – Passive Onboarding, High Potential Onboarding, and Proactive Onboarding.
+The Society of Human Resource Management has defined three levels of onboarding - Passive Onboarding, High Potential Onboarding, and Proactive Onboarding.
 Every company has adopted some form of onboarding that resembles these since most of them inherently make use of the 4 C’s.
+Following are the types of employee onboarding programs.

 This form of onboarding is level 1 of onboarding.
 Most firms have some form of compliance training or teaching.
 This is one ‘C’ that you can be sure exists in some form or other in a company. (unless they are illegal, in which case compliance is out the window).
 Partial role clarification is provided to the new hire but there is still some uncertainty about the employee’s role.